Coupling quintessence kinetics to electromagnetism: Introduction

 A number of studies motivated by Bekenstein's work consider as a starting point a coupling mediated by a field $\phi$ that drives both the late time cosmic acceleration and the time variation of the fine-structure constant \cite{martins2017}, {\it i.e. $\epsilon\rightarrow\phi$}.
 This kind of models belong to the so-called Class I, in opposition to Class II in which the scalar degree of freedom does not supply the dark energy component.
 Up to this day, no interactions between quintessence and the Standard Model of particle physics have been observed.
 This fact must imply the existence of processes suppressing such couplings at tree level \cite{Carroll:1998zi}.
 However, it still remains possible to accommodate couplings between a slow-rolling scalar field and electromagnetism.
 Here, as a novelty, we assume that the interaction term $h=h(\phi,X)$, referred to as gauge kinetic function, also depends on the derivative of the field, more precisely, on the kinetic term ${X=-1/2g^{\mu\nu}\partial_{\mu}\phi\,\partial_{\nu}\phi}$, beyond the value of the field {\it per se}.
 The kinetics of the quintessence field could reasonably contribute to the coupling with the electromagnetic sector since what characterizes the cosmic acceleration is the slow-roll condition in some potential $V(\phi)$ that applies to the kinetic term, ${X\ll V}$.

-We will show how this coupling formalism can be obtained by assuming that photons experience a different metric, $\tilde{g}_{\mu\nu}$, related to $g_{\mu\nu}$ through a disformal transformation similarly to Ref.~\cite{vandeBruck:2015rma}.
+We will show how this coupling formalism can be obtained by assuming that photons experience a different metric, $\tilde{g}_{\mu\nu}$, related to $g_{\mu\nu}$ through a disformal transformation \cite{vandeBruck:2015rma}. $\tilde{g}_{\mu\nu}$ corresponds to a Gordon metric \cite{Gordon1923} that allows us to model the gauge kinetic function as the effective refractive index of the scalar field viewed as an optical medium.
 How dark energy might give rise to $\alpha$ variations through disformal transformations was already noticed in Ref.~\cite{Parkinson:2003kf}.
 In a model independent approach and resorting to constraints from the weak equivalence principle (WEP), the authors show that spacial perturbations in $\alpha$ need to be small and that these can be related with perturbations of the dark energy field.

 This paper is organized as follows.
 In Sec.~\ref{sec:model}, we describe the original model for varying $\alpha$ that we propose.
 It includes our choice of parametrizations, for the scalar field and the gauge kinetic function.
 The cosmological behavior of $\alpha$ is derived in each era dominated by the different energy sources.
 We test the model in Sec.~\ref{sec:obs} and present the constraints obtained on the free parameters from the various datasets used.
 The results are wrap-up in Sec.~\ref{sec:conclusions} where we discuss notable features of the model.